 Studies suggest that smiling, forced or not, can have a positive effect on your mood, decrease stress levels, and even make everyone around you feel better.

-There is actually science behind this!
+There is science behind this!
 The physical action of using the facial muscles involved in a smile sets off a neurochemical reaction that improves mood.

-Smiling has actually been used successfully as part of a program to treat depression, requiring participants to smile at themselves in the mirror several times a day.
+Smiling has been used successfully as part of a program to treat depression, requiring participants to smile at themselves in the mirror several times a day.

 Whenever you’re in a stressful situation or are feeling down, slap a grin on your face so you can take advantage of the many benefits smiling has to offer.

 Too stressed to smile?
 Here’s why grinning is winning for all aspects of your life, and how you can cultivate this happy habit.

 Read on to discover how smiling can make you look and feel better and could even improve your social life!

 Turn that frown upside-down if you want to make some friends!
 People who are generous with smiles are considered more likable, and people are more willing to engage socially with others who are smiling.
 A smile is an invitation that tells people that you are willing to talk and interact with them.